Vittor-Javidan/EarthLog/docs/tasks.md

     - screens must have a translation file dedicated to it.
         - translations files must have only a constant with is an object with all laguages tags as main keys.
         - each language tag is a pair-value with the key representing the text in english, and the value the respective translation.

+## Project Creation Screen

+- Project screen must be the first screen

+- A button to create a project is needed

+- When create a new project, it must show the items as a list of projects
+    - No need to implement data base yet.